Boyko-Karadzhov/Decaying-Collections/README.md

-# Decaying-Collection
+# Decaying-Collections
-A .NET library contains a class defining a decaying collection.
-Items in a decaying collection are removed after a certain period of time is passed.
+.NET library that provides thread-safe collections that automatically remove their elements after a particular time has passed.
+Each instance of a decaying has a timespan specified which is used as a timespan for its elements.